insidero/azure-data-pipelines-1/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![CICD Flow](./images/cicd-flow.png)

-To be able to replicate the resources in this data factory we need the ARM templates that are generated when we publish the changes in the Azure Data Factory.
+To be able to replicate the resources in this Data Factory we need the ARM templates that are generated when we publish the changes in the Azure Data Factory.
 When you click on publish, it takes the changes from the collaboration branch i.e. master in this case, creates ARM templates, and pushes them in the **adf_publish** branch.